Request a call back

 Finally before the court proceedings begin you should ensure that you understand and accept the potential costs implications and have considered alternative dispute resolution (e.g. mediation).

 In contentious probate cases you may wish to stop the executor from taking out a Grant – if the Will is not valid then a Grant should not be issued.
 We may advise you to act quickly at this time and take out a Caveat.
 The executor can then ‘call your bluff’ by filing a warning.
 If you wish to continue fighting your case, you will need to enter an Appearance to the warning.
 This stops a Grant being taken out and you can continue by either negotiating or issuing court proceedings.

 How Ridley & Hall can help

 Contesting a Will can often be a difficult and stressful process for all parties involved.
-Our dedicated solicitors team handle every case with sensitivity and professionalism to ensure your challenge is handled effectively.
+Our dedicated and experienced team will handle your case with sensitivity and professionalism to ensure your challenge is handled effectively.

 We offer an initial analysis of your case with options and recommendations before you decide to proceed to ensure you are fully aware of the financial costs.
 If you decide to take legal action we will assist you every step of the way and act on your behalf during court proceedings.